Best Keto Supplements: The Ones You Want (and Some You Can Skip)

 Magnesium: 400 mg/day, taken in the morning or before bed

-Potassium: 4000 mg/day, dissolved in water and taken throughout the day.
-Don’t drink it all at once; it’ll cause digestive distress
+Potassium: 2000 mg/day, dissolved in water and taken throughout the day.
+Don’t drink it all at once or it’ll upset your stomach.

 Best form: Sea salt or pink Himalayan salt

 Folate, one of the B vitamins, is an essential building block for your brain and for DNA synthesis.
-Low folate levels correlate with cognitive dysfunction and fatigue, as well as higher risk of dementia, stroke, and heart disease.
+Low folate levels correlate with cognitive dysfunction, depression and fatigue, as well as higher risk of dementia, stroke and heart disease.

-Vegetables and complex starches are the best sources of folate, and on a keto diet it can be tough to eat enough of them when you’re going low carb on a keto diet.
+Leafy greens and complex carbs are the best sources of folate, but it can be tough to eat enough of them when you’re going low carb on a keto diet.

-When you’re looking for a folate supplement, always choose methyl folate and not folic acid; if you have an MTHFR gene mutation (many people do), you won’t use folic acid properly and it can build up in your system and cause problems.
+When you’re looking for a keto folate supplement, opt for methyl folate, not folic acid.
+If you have a MTHFR gene mutation (many people do), you won’t use folic acid properly.

 Best form: Methyl folate